Quick Reference

 IRS FormForm 8911 (Alternative Fuel Vehicle Refueling Property Credit)

-Location matters: The charger credit is limited to installations in non-urban areas or low-income census tracts.
-Verify your address qualifies using the IRS location tool or a tax professional before purchasing.
+Location matters — verify before you buy: The charger credit is limited to installations in non-urban areas or low-income census tracts.
+Many suburban and urban homeowners will not qualify.
+Check your address using the IRS census tract eligibility tool before purchasing equipment.

 How to Claim

-1. Verify location eligibility — confirm your property is in an eligible census tract before purchasing equipment.
+1. Verify location eligibility — confirm your property is in an eligible census tract using the IRS tool linked above.

 2. Install before June 30, 2026 — equipment must be placed in service (installed and operational) by the deadline.